Arizona Leisure - Vacation Guide

 • Humphrey's Peak, at 12,633 feet, is the highest mountain in Arizona.
 Pay attention to signs of altitude sickness.
 Do not attempt to go to the top during an electrical storm, which can occur daily during July and August.
 No water available.

-Scenic Drives At San Francisco Peaks
+Scenic Drives Around San Francisco Peaks

 While just about any road through the Peaks can be considered scenic and offer visitors dramatic views of the soaring mountains, pine forests, volcanic rims, and diverse wildlife, there are four designated scenic drives through the area that offer particularly beautiful views of the backcountry: